AshleyYakeley/NixVirt/README.md

 ## NixVirt

-NixVirt lets you declare virtual machines ([libvirt](https://libvirt.org/) domains) in Nix.
+NixVirt lets you declare virtual machines ([libvirt](https://libvirt.org/) domains) and associated objects in Nix.
 NixVirt is a Nix flake with these outputs:

 ### `nixosModules.default`